thelichedev/blog/posts/defect_evaluation.md

 As professionals who aim to deliver a good product to our users, we want to be proud of our work, and there is also a psychological difference between:

 - a defect that is caught before the users (outside our team) are impacted.
-- a defect that massively impacts our users and increases our customer support.
+- a defect that massively impacts our users and increases our customer support load.

-The second scenario hurts, and in my experience, on the long term it will lead to a lot of disengagement from team members.
+The second scenario hurts, and in my experience, in the long term it will lead to a lot of disengagement from team members.

 ### Defect evaluation grid